This guide to banking in France helps expats understand how the French banking system works, what is available to them, and how to choose a bank.

 - Loans and overdrafts – consumer loans and overdrafts are offered through many banks for things such as home renovations, holidays or car purchases;

-- Mortgages – French banks offer a range of mortgage options for those wanting to buy a property;
+- Mortgages – French banks offer a range of French mortgage options for those wanting to buy property in France;

-- Savings and investments – options include standard savings accounts, investment funds, pensions savings and stock exchange options with some banks;
+- Savings and investments – options include standard savings accounts, French investment funds, pensions in France, and stock exchange options with some banks;

-- Insurance – insurance products can include life insurance, home insurance, vehicle insurance and health insurance;
+- Insurance – French insurance products can include life insurance, home insurance, vehicle insurance, and health insurance in France;

 - Digital and online banking – the main national and international banks in France now offer internet banking options to make it easier for customers to manage their finances remotely;

 - Mobile banking – mobile banking in France is becoming more popular and several leading banks now offer mobile apps and payment services;

 - Business banking – French banks usually offer tailored services to businesses, organizations, and professional clients so you can check what’s on offer if you’re starting a French business or becoming a freelancer in France;

 - Expat services – expat residents can check around the main banking providers in France to see what tailored services are on offer.
 These may include cheaper international money transfers or multi-currency accounts.

 Opening a French bank account

 With most banks in France, you can open up an account in person at a local branch or online via the bank website.
 You will normally need to provide proof of your identity, your address, and your residence status.
 Some banks are willing to help you open an account before you move if you can provide the necessary documentation, while some banks offer non-resident accounts that can be opened from abroad.